Note: This article has been updated for 2023. Disclaimer: We are not tax professionals. Please consult with your

 QBID Can Save Agents Money at Tax Time

-Another big change since our last rendition of this article is in introduction of the Qualified Business Income Deduction, or QBID for short (read the full explanation at irs.gov).
+Another recent change is the introduction of the Qualified Business Income Deduction, or QBID for short (read the full explanation at irs.gov).

 In sum, if you report your income as a sole proprietorship (which many independent agents do), you might be entitled to a deduction of up to 20% of qualified business income.